Skip to main content Skip to complementary content

 Click Edit sheets to start building sheets in an app.
 The edit mode interface helps you quickly create charts and lay them out in a sheet.
 With edit mode's smart grid, you can quickly place new visualizations beside or below a chart and click and drag them into their final positions.
 You can easily create filters in your visualizations, limiting the data that displays in the charts.

 Your sheets are private until you make them public.
-For more information, see Granting access to sheets, bookmarks, and stories.
+For more information, see Granting access to sheets, sheet groups, bookmarks, and stories.

 Creating sheets